Physiology Phlex! Metabolism and Renal Handling of Acid

 Citrate is fuel for the citric acid cycle in the mitochondria.
 So in situations of alkalosis, the pH gradient is smaller, resulting in lower citrate utilization resulting in less citrate in the urine.
 The opposite is true when the opposite conditions arise.

 But why is high citrate in the urine good?
 The kidney can use the citrate to increase potassium excretion as well.
-This suggests that at both ends of the spectrum for dietary acid load can increase potassium excretion.
+This suggests that both ends of the spectrum for dietary acid load can increase potassium excretion.

 What mal-adaptations are occurring?